 Does an Outdoor Kitchen Add Home Value?

+Yes, more than most backyard upgrades.
 In warm-climate markets like San Diego, outdoor kitchens return 55 to 100 percent at resale.
-Compare that to a pool, which often returns less than 50 percent.
+Compare that to a pool, which often comes back under 50 percent.

 Quality is what makes the difference.
 A well-built kitchen with proper permits and durable materials adds value an appraiser can recognize.
 A DIY island with a portable grill bolted on doesn’t move the needle.